Instance segmentation

 In a further step the multi-channel data information will be used to create the final instance segmentation labels using a marker-controlled watershed.
 The process vary depending on the configuration:

 • First, seeds are created based on B, C and D (notice that depending on the configuration selected not all of them will be present).
-For that, each channel is binarized using different thresholds: PROBLEM.INSTANCE_SEG.DATA_MW_TH_BINARY_MASK for B channel, PROBLEM.INSTANCE_SEG.DATA_MW_TH_CONTOUR for C and PROBLEM.INSTANCE_SEG.DATA_MW_TH_DISTANCE for D. These thresholds will decide wheter a point is labeled as a class or not.
+For that, each channel is binarized using different thresholds: PROBLEM.INSTANCE_SEG.DATA_MW_TH_BINARY_MASK for B channel, PROBLEM.INSTANCE_SEG.DATA_MW_TH_CONTOUR for C and PROBLEM.INSTANCE_SEG.DATA_MW_TH_DISTANCE for D. These thresholds will decide whether a point is labeled as a class or not.
 This way, the seeds are created following this formula:

 seed_mask = (B > DATA_MW_TH_BINARY_MASK) * (D > DATA_MW_TH_DISTANCE) * (C < DATA_MW_TH_CONTOUR)